nlern/angular/get-config-on-initialize/README.md

 # Demo2 - Load config files from json on App Initialization

 A sample project illustrating how to load config files on application initialization.
+Source was taken from [this](https://gist.github.com/fernandohu/122e88c3bcd210bbe41c608c36306db9) github gist.
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.1.3.

 ## Development server